jbregman/conjur-tutorials/bastion-sample/README.md

 - Bastion Users (bastion_user) - Connect to the bastion and manage AWS via the AWS CLI.
 They have regular user access to the bastion
 - AWS Users - (aws_user) - Connect via the bastion to AWS infrastructure provisioned by the bastion_users

-## Create the AWS Administration User and Group
+## Create the Users and Groups in Conjur

-The commands below create a user named *david.ortiz*.Users need their own SSH key to access the bastion.
-The *create_user.sh* command stores the keys in Conjur.
+Users need their own SSH key to access the bastion.
+The *create_user.sh* command creates the keys and stores thems in Conjur.
 Only the user has access to the keys, so its safe to store them in Conjur.
 ```
 ./create_user.sh david.ortiz 34 security_admin
 conjur group create --as-group=security_admin --gidnumber=12345 aws_admin
 conjur group members add -a aws_admin david.ortiz
+# Allow the aws_admin to add public keys for other users
+conjur resource permit service:pubkeys-1.0/public-keys group:aws_admin update
 ./set_user.sh david.ortiz
 ```